The Problem with Curiosity

 I think there are three issues that come to mind for me:

 1. It’s important we understand and accept the trade offs with technology.
 Too often we in the ed tech community have to oversell technology in order to make in roads.
 We’re not naive, I don’t think we ignore the downsides, but perhaps if we prepare folks for deeper understanding, these kinds of things won’t be seen as a reason to discontinue.
 99.99% of my experience in sharing has been overwhelmingly positive.
 I have to think that for most people who have made sharing a part of what they do, it’s similar.
 But I’m afraid if you’ve not made this your default, it might make you gun shy.
 That’s unfortunate.
 Yes, occasionally sharing goes bad.
 But in the same way that being kind can backfire, I hope it wouldn’t stop you from continuing to be kind.
 Understand this comes with the territory.
 Some might suggest Wes shouldn’t post pictures of his kids.
 I disagree.
-Many of his images have been used for … Read the rest
+Many of his images have been used for positive outcomes.
+If not Wes’ kids they would have found somebody else’s.
+Would this mean we’d never post pictures of children for fear someone might do something nefarious?
+I would argue that notion is problematic.

 Don’t Ask People What They Want